xavier268/demo-grpc/README.md

 # demo-grpc
 Playground for grpc/protobuf

+* script to generate test certificates for TLS (makeCert.sh)
+* multiple services sharing the same connection,
-* multiple services, including triggering server stop
+* a service including triggering server stop,
 * various authentication scheme with TLS ( none, server only, server and client ...)